 There's the Sony SmartWatch, the Pebble, and soon there will be the HOT Watch - but this last one might just make your dreams come true.
 The current smart watches on the market may not have sold well, but that doesn't mean there isn't a strong demand for this type of item.
 This upcoming piece of wearable tech reached its sizable $150,000 Kickstarter funding goal in just a single day, showing just how strongly people want a smart watch done right.
 Read More

 It's been a bit less than six months since I got my Kickstarter-edition Pebble, and starting today you can waltz down to your local Best Buy and pick one up yourself.
 In that time I've gone from impressed, to slightly less so, then considerably more so, and now somewhat ambivalent.
 The Pebble has been much improved since its debut, thanks to consistent updates from the manufacturer and no small amount of third-party support.
-But the simple fact remains that this is an add-on device, a luxury even at its reasonable price.
-While it adds considerable functionality to any Android device, it would be hard to say that these functions are worth $150, or indeed, worth wearing and keeping track of another gadget on your person.
 Read More

 According to the Wall Street Journal, Google is working on a few things.
 They are, according to the world's most infamous tipster "People Familiar With The Matter," working on an Android-powered video game console.
 And a smart watch.
 And a new Nexus Q. And the possibility of Android-powered appliances (like refrigerators).
 And Laptops.
 And, oh yeah, low-cost phones for developing markets.